-HS 601 History of the Christian Church

-This course is a survey of church history from the New Testament to the modern period.
-It will familiarize the student with the flow of that history, give emphasis to the main figures and events, developments in the church's worship, teaching, and lifestyle.

-HS 610 The Early Church

-This course studies the early church through the first five hundred (500) years of its history, with emphasis on its literature, life, and theology.
-Topics for discussion will include: the organization and administration of the church, the role of the Holy Spirit, persecutions and martyrdom, Christian art, the emergence of monasticism, heretical sects, apocryphal literature and the piety of the common Christian.(Cross listed with HT601)

-HS 620 Reformation

-This course is a study of the Reformation in Germany, Switzerland, and England and focuses on the lives and work of the major reformers with a view toward understanding how these currents and issues are alive and may influence the modern Pentecostal movement.

-HS 630 United States Church History: 1607-1820

-This course is a study of the various branches of the church movements in United States history from 1607 to 1820.
-There were five principal branches of Christianity in the early history of the United States: Lutheran, Reformed, Anglican, Anabaptist and Catholic.
-This course focuses on the major personalities and currents of thought during this formative period of Christianity in the United States and its relevance to the church of today.
+HS 601 History of the Christian Church This course is a survey of church history from the New ern period.
+It will familiarize the student with the flow emphasis to the main figures and events, developments in teaching, and lifestyle. w of that history, give HS 610 The Early Church This course studies the early church through the first five its history, with emphasis on its literature, life, and theolo sion will include: the organization and administration of the Holy Spirit, persecutions and martyrdom, Christian monasticism, heretical sects, apocryphal literature and th Christian.(Cross listed with HT601) ogy.
+Topics for discus- f the church, the role of a art, the emergence of HS 620 Reformation This course is a study of the Reformation in Germany, Sw and focuses on the lives and work of the major reforme understanding how these currents and issues are alive a modern Pentecostal movement. ers with a view toward HS 630 United States Church History: 1607-1820 This course is a study of the various branches of the United States history from 1607 to 1820.
+There were f of Christianity in the early history of the United States: Anglican, Anabaptist and Catholic.
+This course f personalities and currents of thought during this formative in the United States and its relevance to the church of to ive principal branches Lutheran, Reformed, ocuses on the major e period of Christianity

-HS 631 Church History in the United States: 1820-Present 1

-This course is a study of the various branches of the church movements in United States history from 1820 to the present.
+HS 631 Church History in the United States: 1820-Present 1 This course is a study of the various branches of the church movements in United States history from 1820 to the present.
 Both the Roman Catholics and the Protestants experience growth and changes, influenced by urbanization, industrialization and technological advances, philosophical and religious challenges, but most of all by revivals.
 This course will focus on the major personalities and currents of thought during this period of change.

-HS 640 The Holiness-Pentecostal Movement

-This course offers a sociological, theological and historical overview and analysis of the roots and origins of the Holiness-Pentecostal movement.
+HS 640 The Holiness-Pentecostal Movement 3 This course offers a sociological, theological and historical overview and analysis of the roots and origins of the Holiness-Pentecostal movement.
 An informed Pentecostal judgment will be developed on the relation of this movement to the Spirit movements in Protestant and Roman Catholic churches.

-HS 650 Church of God History and Polity

-The history component of this course deals with the cultural and theological influences, founders, historical development, major disruption in 1923, and the contemporary denomination.
+HS 650 Church of God History and Polity 3 The history component of this course deals with the cultural and theological influences, founders, historical development, major disruption in 1923, and the contemporary denomination.
 The policy component examines the biblical pattern of church polity and is designed to give the student a working knowledge of the Church of God in its local, district, state, national, and international dimensions.